masteringmodernpayments/book/background_worker.md

 end
 ```

-The `create` method creates a new `Transaction` record, setting it's state to `pending`.
-It then queues the transaction to be processed by `StripeCharger`.
-The `show` method simply looks up the transaction and spits back some JSON.
+The `create` method creates a new `Sale` record which queues the transaction to be processed by `StripeCharger`.
+The `status` method simply looks up the transaction and spits back some JSON.
 On your customer-facing page you'd do something like this:

 ```javascript
 function doPoll(id){